 Avenues New York is a premiere sober living environment situated in the heart of NYC’s famed TriBeCa neighborhood.
-Avenues offers gender-specific sober living in a safe, peaceful, serene environment that has all the comforts of home.
+Avenues offers sober living in a peaceful and serene environment that has all the comforts of home.
 With sleek and sophisticated modern interiors, comfortable amenities, and an experienced, supportive staff, Avenues NYC sets a new standard in NYC sober living.

 What is a sober living or sober house?

 Practically speaking, a sober living is simply a house or apartment whose primary function is to offer residents a safe, supportive, alcohol- and drug-free home environment during their stay.
 The best and safest sober livings have staff on-site 24/7 to offer structure and support, enforce the house rules, and administer breathalyzers and drug tests to ensure all residents are substance-free.
 Most sober houses are overseen by case managers, who regularly check in with residents to see how they’re doing, monitor their progress in recovery, and encourage them to participate in off-site recovery meetings, intensive outpatient programs, support groups, therapy, and other activities beneficial to early recovery.